fsocietyxxx-di3/E-commerce-by-Jemrex-Estrellado-/README.md

 ### 2. Connect Database in Code

 Make sure the database credentials in the PHP files match your local setup.
-Found in "config.php" file:
+Found in `config.php` file:

 ```php
 $host = "localhost";